Tips for Getting Better Sleep

 If you wake up to an alarm clock, you will wake up before you are fully rested and ready to wake up on your own.
 (Which means that you will start the day feeling tired and wishing that you could just stay in bed.)
 This is not a good way to start the day, and it is the way that a lot of people do.

-Waking up before your body is fully rested can result in many problems (including slower reflexes and difficulty concentrating) which is why I believe that driving when you are sleep-deprived can be just as dangerous as driving when you are drunk.
+Waking up before your body is fully rested can result in many problems including slower reflexes and difficulty concentrating, which is why I believe that driving when you are sleep-deprived can be just as dangerous as driving when you are drunk.
 (Traffic accidents have even been shown to increase on "Daylight Saving Time" when everyone loses an hour of sleep.)

-The very name "alarm clock" should tell you that it's insane to use one...
+The very name "alarm clock" should tell you that it's insane to use one!

-You are the most vulnerable when you are sleeping, and getting woken up while you are in the middle of a deep sleep by any kind of alarm (regardless of whether it's a "fire alarm", a "burglar alarm", or even an "alarm clock") can jolt and startle you, and can result in a "rude awakening" that will cause you to start the day feeling tense and irritable.
+You are the most vulnerable while you are sleeping, and getting woken up while you are in the middle of a deep sleep by any kind of alarm (regardless of whether it's a "fire alarm", a "burglar alarm", or even an "alarm clock") can jolt and startle you, and can result in a "rude awakening" that will cause you to start the day feeling tense and irritable.

 At 4:05 AM!